alien-traveler/cse110-fa22-group39/admin/meetings/101222-kickoff.md

 - Group Contract

 ## Things Discussed
-1. Team topic (coffee shop, notes sharing)
+1. Team topic brainstorm (coffee shop, notes sharing), and we decided to make a coffee ordering app
 2. Team name discussion (Apollo)

 ## To be Done